Skip to content

 1. Prayer is humbling.

-That’s because genuine prayer is God-centered rather that self-centered.
+That’s because genuine prayer is God-centered rather than self-centered.
 It offers praise and thanks to the one who truly deserves it.
 It admits our own weakness and failures.
 It petitions the only one who can ultimately save and provide for us.
-You might even say that that true prayer is humility put into practice.
-And that’s something worth encouraging, because God responds to humility (Philippians 2:1-11, 1 Peter 5:6-10)!
+You might even say that true prayer is humility put into practice.
+And that’s something worth encouraging because God responds to humility (Philippians 2:1-11, 1 Peter 5:6-10)!

 1. Prayer is powerful.